 The currency of Bulgaria is the Bulgarian Lev (BGN).

 Bulgaria is predominantly a cash economy, although the use of credit and debit cards is increasing.
-Exchange money in banks, large hotels or exchange bureaux.
+Exchange money in banks, large hotels or exchange bureau.
 Avoid unofficial or street sellers.

 Safety and security